sevepalattao/README-generator/README.md

 # Description

 For this challenge it was my job to add to existing starter code to develop a README generator.
 The technologies I used for this were Node and JavaScript.
-The generating process is started by running the command ```bash node index.js ``` in the command line terminal.
+The generating process is started by running the command ``` node index.js ``` in the command line terminal.
 It then asks you a series of relevant questions for a readme file.
 Once the questions are completed, a readme file is generated.

 # Screenshot